s1vax/Pwnagotchi/README.md

 ### 🛠️ Construction & Connections
    - First, we'll solder all the pins of the Raspberry Pi Zero 2W.
 Be careful when soldering, as the pins can corrode/melt.
 An effective method for soldering without burning everything in the process is shown in the following video: https://www.youtube.com/watch?v=jYKzsLmMV6o

-   - Como paso siguiente, verificamos el sistema de alimentacion para el pwnagotchi:
+   - As a next step, we checked the feeding system for the pwnagotchi:

-      - ¿Como realizamos la verificacion?
+      - ¿How do we perform the verification?

         - `Medir la tension de la bateria LiPo`
           - Utilizando un multimetro, verificaremos la tension de la bateria LiPo de 3.7v.